This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 What Did Project Greenlight Offer?

-Offenders tend to leave prison much as they enter: lacking practical and interpersonal skills and possessing few economic and social resources.
+Individuals tend to leave prison much as they enter: lacking practical and interpersonal skills and possessing few economic and social resources.
 They tend to encounter significant barriers, both formal and informal, when they return to the community.
-In an effort to help offenders meet some of these challenges, Project Greenlight was designed as an intensive, prison-based reentry program to be delivered during the 8 weeks immediately preceding an inmate’s release from prison.
+In an effort to help them meet some of these challenges, Project Greenlight was designed as an intensive, prison-based reentry program to be delivered during the 8 weeks immediately preceding an individual’s release from prison.

-The developers of the Project Greenlight program drew extensively from the literature on correctional interventions and from anecdotal evidence about the services that offenders need to succeed when they return home.
+The developers of the Project Greenlight program drew extensively from the literature on correctional interventions and from anecdotal evidence about the services that incarcerated persons need to succeed when they return home.
 The key elements of Project Greenlight were:

 - Drug education and awareness.
 Participants were required to attend drug education or relapse prevention classes to help them deal with addictive behaviors.